The decision in one sentence

 - LangChain or direct API calls for LLM nodes

-- Pre-built integrations to ~400 SaaS
+- Pre-built integrations to roughly 400 SaaS apps

-Custom agent:
+Custom agent

 - LangGraph or CrewAI